- Course type: Self-paced

 Certificates show that you have completed the course.
 They do not provide credit.

-Course SummaryLet us help you get ready to take the Introductory Psychology CLEP exam with this fun test prep course.
+Course SummaryLet us help you get ready to take the CLEP Introductory Psychology exam with this fun test prep course.
 Featuring short video lessons and quizzes, these chapters can be used as a comprehensive study guide to help you master all the psychology topics that you could see on the exam.
+This Study.com course was last updated in 2018.

 To Start This Course Today